 The coat of a Genuine Australian Labradoodle does not shed and will continue to grow, so you will need to take your AL for regular professional grooming approx every 8-10 weeks from around 5-6 months of age.
 A puppy coat at 5-6 months of age should be scissor cut and a good groomer will be able to work to a photo if you have one available of the correct 'look'.
 Daily combing with a steel comb helps to keep the coat matt free and as the coat is self cleaning with natural oils, it's best to only bath if exceptionally dirty.
 Paw washes are recommended after muddy walks!
 The coat can be protected by a Doggy Coat or Equafleece when out for cold and wet walkies.

 CAN I SEE THE HEALTH TEST INFORMATION OF THE BREEDING PARENTS?

 Health Testing documents are the Breeder's property and so results are usually displayed appropriately on the Breeder's Website to give customers confidence.
-Unfortunately there are too many scams and disreputable individuals who can forge documents to fit their own needs, so breeders are able to show health testing documentation privately on View Day if required.
+Unfortunately there are too many scams and insincere individuals who can forge documents to fit their own needs, so breeders are able to show health testing documentation on View Day if required.
 Veterinary documentation, including microchip information and any other health documents concerning individual puppies should be included in the Puppy Pack given by the breeder on collection of the puppy.